qianmingduowan/AIM2020-bokeh-BGNet/README.md

   year={2020},
   organization={Springer}
 }
-If you have any issues, please contact mingqian@nuist.edu.cn.
+If you have any issues, please contact mingqian@whu.edu.cn.